arup-group/cookiecutter-pypackage/{{cookiecutter.repository_name}}/README.md

 The checks are: 1. check no large files have been staged, 2. lint python files for major errors, 3. format python files to conform with the [pep8 standard](https://peps.python.org/pep-0008/).
 You can also run these checks yourself at any time to ensure staged changes are clean by simple calling `pre-commit`.
 - `pytest` - run the unit test suite and check test coverage.
-- `pytest -p memray -m "high_mem" --no-cov` (not available on Windows) - after installing memray (`mamba install memray pytest-memray`), test that memory and time performance does not exceed benchmarks.
+- `pytest -p memray -m "high_mem" --no-cov` (not available on Windows) - after installing memray (`conda install memray pytest-memray`), test that memory and time performance does not exceed benchmarks.

 For more information, see our [documentation](https://{{ cookiecutter.repository_owner }}.github.io/{{ cookiecutter.repository_name }}/latest/contributing/).